cagix/pandoc-lecture/README.md

 The project [Pandoc-Lecture](https://github.com/cagix/pandoc-lecture) defines a toolchain to generate slides (in PDF format) as well as a website for teaching material from a set of Markdown files.
 For each unit, the PDF and the HTML page are generated from the same Markdown file:

--   The slide sets (as PDF slide sets) are produced from the Markdown sources with [Pandoc](https://pandoc.org/) plus the [filters](https://github.com/cagix/pandoc-lecture/tree/master/filters), [definitions](https://github.com/cagix/pandoc-lecture/tree/master/resources) and [defaults](https://github.com/cagix/pandoc-lecture/tree/master/defaults) defined in [Pandoc-Lecture](https://github.com/cagix/pandoc-lecture) and with [TexLive](https://tug.org/texlive/).
+*   The slide sets (as PDF slide sets) are produced from the Markdown sources with [Pandoc](https://pandoc.org/) plus the [filters](https://github.com/cagix/pandoc-lecture/tree/master/filters), [definitions](https://github.com/cagix/pandoc-lecture/tree/master/resources) and [defaults](https://github.com/cagix/pandoc-lecture/tree/master/defaults) defined in [Pandoc-Lecture](https://github.com/cagix/pandoc-lecture) and with [TexLive](https://tug.org/texlive/).

--   The teaching material (as a website) is produced from the Markdown sources using [Pandoc](https://pandoc.org/) and the [filters](https://github.com/cagix/pandoc-lecture/tree/master/filters), [definitions](https://github.com/cagix/pandoc-lecture/tree/master/resources) and [defaults](https://github.com/cagix/pandoc-lecture/tree/master/defaults) defined in [Pandoc-Lecture](https://github.com/cagix/pandoc-lecture) as well as with [Hugo](https://gohugo.io/) and the [Hugo Relearn-Theme](https://github.com/McShelby/hugo-theme-relearn).
-The generated website can, e.g., be deployed as a _HTML Learning Module_ in the LMS _ILIAS_.
+*   The teaching material (as a website) is produced from the Markdown sources using [Pandoc](https://pandoc.org/) and the [filters](https://github.com/cagix/pandoc-lecture/tree/master/filters), [definitions](https://github.com/cagix/pandoc-lecture/tree/master/resources) and [defaults](https://github.com/cagix/pandoc-lecture/tree/master/defaults) defined in [Pandoc-Lecture](https://github.com/cagix/pandoc-lecture) as well as with [Hugo](https://gohugo.io/) and the [Hugo Relearn-Theme](https://github.com/McShelby/hugo-theme-relearn).
+The generated website can be deployed e.g. as a _HTML Learning Module_ in the LMS _ILIAS_.

 All required tools are specified in the various installation scripts in the folder [cagix/pandoc-lecture/docker/](https://github.com/cagix/pandoc-lecture/tree/master/docker).

 There are three ways to use the toolchain defined by the [Pandoc-Lecture project](https://github.com/cagix/pandoc-lecture):

--   [Option A](#option-a-online-via-github-action): Online via GitHub action
+*   [Option A](#option-a-online-via-github-action): Online via GitHub action
--   [Option B](#option-b-locally-via-docker-container): Locally via Docker container
+*   [Option B](#option-b-locally-via-docker-container): Locally via Docker container
--   [Option C](#option-c-locally-via-native-installation): Locally via native installation
+*   [Option C](#option-c-locally-via-native-installation): Locally via native installation

 Installation and usage in these scenarios is described in the following sections.